DannyVC123/Ex-6-Game/README.md

 ### Maze Generation Update - Nov.
 16, 2024

-Generating the maze using Depth-First Search (DFS) results in a perfect, loop-free structure, where each tile has only one unique path.
+Generating the maze using DFS results in a perfect, loop-free structure, where each tile has only one unique path.
 While this ensures a challenging maze, it also makes it nearly impossible to avoid the ghosts.
 If you reach a dead end, the only way out is to backtrack, but since the ghosts follow the same path, they can trap you in these dead ends.

 To address this issue, I modified the maze generation process.
 I am still generating the maze with DFS, but afterward I delete random walls.
 This introduces more paths, improving the chances of avoiding the ghosts by providing alternative escape routes.

+### Chase Mode & Scatter Mode - Nov.
+17, 2024

+In Pacman, the ghost behavior is divided into two primary modes: Chase Mode and Scatter Mode.

+The ghost behavior described above is known as Chase Mode.
+In Chase Mode, the ghosts actively pursue Pacman, working together to capture him.
+While Chase Mode keeps the game thrilling, having the ghosts constantly in pursuit can make the game feel overwhelmingly difficult for the player.

+To balance this, Scatter Mode is introduced.
+Every few seconds, the ghosts switch from Chase Mode to Scatter Mode.
+In Scatter Mode, instead of targeting Pac-Man, each ghost moves towards a designated corner of the maze.
+This provides brief moments of relief, as the ghosts spread out and become less aggressive, allowing the player to evade them more easily.
+The alternating pattern between Chase and Scatter Modes creates a fairer challenge and makes gameplay more engaging, offering a tactical rhythm that skilled players can use to their advantage.